timbenniks/nuxt-contentstack/README.md

 ### `ContentstackModularBlocks`

 Renders Contentstack modular blocks as Vue components with auto-fetch capability.
+By default, auto-fetch is enabled with `contentTypeUid: 'page'` and `url: '/'`.
+To disable auto-fetch when using pre-fetched blocks, set these props to `undefined`.

 **Pattern 1: Auto-fetch Entry**